 How Can I Postpone the Sheriff Sale?

 In New Jersey, you have the right to contact the County Sheriff and adjourn the Sheriff Sale twice.
-Each adjournment is for two (2) weeks.
-This means that you can adjourn the sale for a total of twenty-eight (28) days.
+Each adjournment is for up to 30 days.
+This means that you can adjourn the sale for a total of sixty (60) days.
 We strongly advise our clients to monitor the County Sheriff’s web site to be sure you know when your sale is listed, because the lender will not always send prompt notices.
 You can also call the Sheriff if you have a question.
 You also have the right to file a motion to ask the Judge to stay the sale.

 You have the right to file for Bankruptcy, as provided by federal law.
 In most circumstances, upon the filing of a Bankruptcy Petition, you will be entitled to the “Automatic Stay” which is an automatic injunction that halts the Sheriff Sale and other actions by creditors.
 In order to fully understand your options concerning Bankruptcy, you should seek a consultation with an experienced bankruptcy attorney to determine whether it is an option for you, and what you need to do to be prepared to stop a Sheriff Sale.